-In other words, it can be stated as if a number of voltage or current sources are acting in a linear network, the resulting current in any branch is the algebraic sum of all the currents that would be produced in it, when each source acts alone, all the other independent sources are replaced by their internal resistances.
+In other words, it can be stated as if a number of voltage or current sources are acting in a linear network, the resulting current in any branch is the algebraic sum of all the currents that would be produced in it when each source acts alone while all the other independent sources are replaced by their internal resistances.

 Explanation of Superposition Theorem

 Let us understand the superposition theorem with the help of an example.
-The circuit diagram shown below consists of a two voltage sources V1 and V2.
+The circuit diagram is shown below consists of two voltage sources V1 and V2.

 Steps for Solving network by Superposition Theorem

-Step 3 – If there is a voltage source than short circuit it and if there is a current source than just open circuit it.
+Step 3 – If there is a voltage source than short circuit it and if there is a current source then just open circuit it.

 Step 5 – Now consider the other source E2 and replace the source E1 by its internal resistance r1 as shown in the circuit diagram C.